 - To make-ahead: Mix everything together and cover tightly with plastic wrap.
 Mix again right before serving and top with more shredded cheese, crumbled bacon and green onions if desired.

-- To store: This potato salad recipe will keep for about 3-5 days if stored in an airtight container in the fridge.
+- To store: It will keep for about 3-5 days if stored in an airtight container in the fridge.